 Follow our simple recipe for Gingerbread and turn it into any shape you want – men, trees, stars, angels – with some festive cookie cutters.
 If you are making hanging decorations add a hole near the top of each shape before baking.

-Once the Gingerbread has cooked and cooled, decorate and add a ribbon to each piece so it can be hung around the house as a Christmas Decoration.
+Once the Gingerbread has cooked and cooled, decorate and add a ribbon to each piece so it can be hung around the house as the ultimate in homemade Christmas decorations.

 Alternatively you could try and make a cute gingerbread house like this one here.